Embry–Riddle Aeronautical University, Prescott: Academics

 The programs in aeronautics, air traffic management, applied meteorology, and aerospace studies are certified by the Federal Aviation Administration (FAA).
-In July 2014, the university also became the nation's first FAA-approved training provider for student airline certification.

-Embry-Riddle Prescott has the nation's first College of Business, Security and Intelligence.
-The offered degree programs focus on business and global issues such as terrorism, information warfare, transportation security, illicit trafficking networks, corporate security, population dislocations, natural disasters, widespread epidemics, cyber security and international crime and homeland security.
+Embry-Riddle Prescott’s College of Business, Security and Intelligence offers degree programs focused on business and global issues such as terrorism, information warfare, transportation security, illicit trafficking networks, corporate security, population dislocations, natural disasters, widespread epidemics, cyber security and international crime and homeland security.

 Student body

 Embry-Riddle's total fall 2023 undergraduate enrollment at the Prescott campus was 3,250 students, 28% of which were female.
 International students make up 8.5% of the Prescott campus's undergraduate enrollment.

 A student-operated newspaper, Horizons, publishes every two weeks during the school year.
-Over 120 student clubs and organizations are approved for Fall 2023.
-These include fraternities and sororities, service clubs, academic clubs, athletic clubs and special interest/activities clubs.
+There are over 150 student clubs and organizations, including fraternities and sororities, service clubs, academic clubs, athletic clubs and special interest/activities clubs.

 The Prescott campus is home to the Golden Eagles Flight Team, which competes in the National Intercollegiate Flying Association.
 Prescott's Golden Eagles Flight Team has won the regional championship each year for the past 39 years, and the team is also fifteen-time National Champions winning in 1993, 1997, 1999, 2003, 2005, 2007, 2008, 2012, 2013, 2016, 2017, 2018, 2021, 2022, 2023 and 2025.

 With their sixteen national wins, the team has also been inducted into the San Diego Air & Space Museum's Hall of Fame.

 Athletics

-The athletic teams of Embry–Riddle's Prescott campus are called the Eagles.
+The athletic teams of Embry-Riddle's Prescott campus are called the Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Southwest Athletic Conference (GSAC; formerly the Golden State Athletic Conference until after the 2023–24 school year) since the 2024–25 academic year.
 The Eagles previously competed in the California Pacific Conference (Cal Pac) from 2012–13 to 2023–24.

-Embry–Riddle Prescott competes in 14 intercollegiate varsity sports: men's sports include baseball, basketball, cross country, golf, soccer, track & field (outdoor only) and wrestling; women's sports include basketball, cross country, golf, soccer, softball, track & field (outdoor only) and volleyball.
+Embry-Riddle Prescott competes in 14 intercollegiate varsity sports: men's sports include baseball, basketball, cross country, golf, soccer, track & field (outdoor only) and wrestling; women's sports include basketball, cross country, golf, soccer, softball, track & field (outdoor only) and volleyball.

 Club sports

-There are several club sports as well: baseball, rugby, dance team, archery, golf, indoor soccer, lacrosse, ultimate, softball and ice hockey.
+Club sport teams include baseball, rugby, dance team, archery, golf, indoor soccer, lacrosse, ultimate, softball and ice hockey.